darklinkpower/PlayniteExtensionsCollection/README.md

 To maintain consistency and code quality, please follow these guidelines when submitting a Pull Request (PR).

+Notes:
+- Source code of Extra Metadata Loader extension is main branch is a WIP rewrite.
+Release source code and build-able source code is in the `emlCrashFix2025` branch.

 ### General Contribution Rules
 - **Localization**: If your PR includes new strings (e.g., text displayed in the UI), ensure they are properly implemented as localization strings within the localization dictionary.